smarie/python-pyfields/docs/index.md

  - initializing fields in your *constructor* is very easy and highly customizable

+ - you can automate fields creation with `@autofields` or even automatically add hash/dict/eq/repr to your class based on the fields using `@autoclass`.

 Finally, it offers an API that other libraries can leverage to [get the list of fields](./api_reference.md#api).
-For example `autoclass` now leverages `pyfields` to automatically add hash/dict/eq/repr to your class.

 If your first reaction is "what about `attrs` / `dataclasses` / `pydantic` / `characteristic` / `traits` / `traitlets` / ...", well all of these inspired `pyfields` a great deal, but all of these have stronger constraints on the class - which I did not want.
 Please have a look [here](why.md) for a complete list of inspirators.